Initial contact How does Math 110A Online work?

 Section 831 of Math 110A is a *HYBRID*

-once a week for 2 hours (Tuesdays 1:10-3:00PM in Bungalow 712), and students work online as well.
+once each week for 2 hours (Wed.
+1:10-3:00PM in MUB 255).
 All testing takes place in-person.
-Students learn the material from on-campus meetings, from reading the textbook, and from watching online videos.
+Students learn the material primarily from reading the textbook and using online materials.
 There is online homework

 ), as well as hand-written homework.
 Students regularly participate in online discussion forums

 about mathematics.
 Math 110A online covers exactly the same material

 as a standard face-to-face Math 110A course (in other words, it will not be "easier" or more time-efficient).
 Who should take this online math course?

 - feel most comfortable learning mathematics by reading a textbook

 - do not feel they need or benefit from traditional lectures

 - possess the self-discipline, self-motivation, and time management skills required to work on mathematics independently every day

 - are patient with technology and learning new software and have reliable internet access

 - are local and on campus regularly, since we have weekly meetings